Concentration bounds for the empirical angular measure with statistical learning applications: Concentration inequalities

 \section{Concentration inequalities}

-Recall the (truncated) empirical angular measure $\hPhi$ and $\hPhi_M$ in~\eqref{eq:empiricalAngular} and~\eqref{robust-hat-phi}, respectively.
-Our main results provide concentration inequalities for the uniform deviations
+Recall the empirical angular measure $\hPhi_p$ in~\eqref{eq:empiricalAngular}.
+Our main result provides a concentration inequality for the uniform deviations

-The suprema are taken over classes $\mathcal{A}$ of Borel sets $A$ of $\sphere$ in~\eqref{eq:sphere} satisfying appropriate assumptions.
-To bound the two suprema, both empirical measures are rewritten in terms of random sets which are subsequently framed in between deterministic sets.
-We first explain the idea behind the framing approach (Section~\ref{sec:framing}) before stating our main theorems on concentration bounds for the empirical angular measure and its truncated variant (Sections~\ref{subsec:nonparametricestimator} and~\ref{sec:robustnonparametricestimator}).
-We conclude in Section~\ref{subsec:examples} with examples of collections $\cA$.
+The supremum is taken over classes $\mathcal{A}$ of Borel sets $A$ of $\sphere_p$ in~\eqref{eq:sphere} satisfying appropriate assumptions.
+To bound the supremum, the empirical measure is rewritten in terms of random sets which are subsequently framed in between deterministic sets.
+We first explain the idea behind the framing approach (Section~\ref{sec:framing}) before stating our main theorem on concentration bound for the empirical angular measure (Section~\ref{subsec:nonparametricestimator}).
+We conclude with examples of collections $\cA$ (Section~\ref{subsec:examples}).